 The quadrants aren’t identical sizes and they never were.
 At one time it was an almost perfect square but now—see that big chunk out of southwest?—that’s Arlington and Alexandria, which the district eventually gave back to Virginia.

 Northwest is the largest of the quadrants, covering over a third of the city.
 Its neighborhoods include Federal Triangle, Dupont Circle, Foggy Bottom, Adams Morgan and Georgetown, among others.
 This quadrant is typically what people think of when they think “DC.”

 Southwest is the smallest quadrant and is really just a sliver of the city.
-Therefore, it’s not often mentioned, and many people don’t realize that half the Mall is actually in the quadrant.
-Southwest is dominated by the waterfront area (which is an up-and-coming residential area) as well as the Bolling Air Force Base and Anacostia Naval Station.
-Check out this local blog to learn more about this quadrant.
+Southwest is dominated by the waterfront area as well as the Bolling Air Force Base and Anacostia Naval Station.

 Northeast’s neighborhoods include Pleasant Hill, Fort Totten and much of Capitol Hill, among others.
-The National Arboretum (Love!) and Gallaudet University (a well-known school for the deaf) are also found in Northeast.
+The National Arboretum and Gallaudet University (a well-known school for the deaf) are also found here.